Elections with Few Voters: Candidate Control Can Be Easy

 To prove the correctness of the algorithm, it suffices to show the correctness of the ILP program for a given guess of $p$ and $\scorevec$.
-First, the constraint in Line~\ref{alg:constraint1} ensures that we do not delete more candidates with a given $\{d,p\}$-signature than there are present in the election.
-The remaining signature verify that we can implement vector $\scorevec$.
-For each $i$, $1 \leq i \leq n$, we verify if it is possible to implement guess $\svec{i}$: \begin{enumerate} \item If $\svec{i}$~$=$~$1$ (i.e., $d$ gains a point from the $i$'th voter but $p$ does not) then according to our sanity check (\ApprovalCheck) we have that $v_i$ prefers $d$ over $p$.
+First, the constraint in Line~\ref{alg:constraint1} ensures that we do not delete more candidates with a given $\{d,p\}$-signature~$\signature$ than there are present in the election (c.f. the meaning of a signature in Definition~\ref{def:signature}).
+The remaining signatures verify that we can implement vector $\scorevec$.
+For each $i$, $1 \leq i \leq n$, we verify whether it is possible to implement guess $\svec{i}$: \begin{enumerate} \item If $\svec{i}$~$=$~$1$ (that is, $d$ gains a point from the $i$th voter but $p$ does not), then according to our sanity check (\ApprovalCheck) we have that $v_i$ prefers $d$ over $p$.
 Thus, after the candidate deletion, $d$ must be ranked in the first $\constantk$ positions~(Line~\ref{alg:the first gains one point}) and $p$ must be ranked behind the $\constantk$'th position~(Line~\ref{alg:the second gains zero points}). \item If $\svec{i} = 2$ which means that only $p$ gains one point, then $v_i$ prefers $p$ over $d$.
 Thus, after the candidate deletion, $p$ must be ranked in the first $\constantk$ positions~(Line~\ref{alg:the first gains one point}) and $d$ must be ranked behind the $\constantk$'th position~(Line~\ref{alg:the second gains zero points}). \item If $\svec{i} = 3$, then both candidates gain one point each and must be ranked in the first $\constantk$ positions~(Line~\ref{alg:both gain one point}) after the candidate deletion. \item Otherwise, both gain zero points and must be ranked behind the $\constantk$'th position~(Line~\ref{alg:both gain zero points}) after the candidate deletion. \end{enumerate} This justifies the correctness of the ILP and completes the proof for the case of $\constantk$-Approval.

 For the case of $\constantk$-Veto, it suffices to use the same approach as for $\constantk$-Approval, provided that we first reverse all preference orders and consider that a candidate is a winner if this candidate's score is the lowest (in essence, this is equivalent to replacing ``points'' with ``vetoes'' in the above reasoning). \end{proof}